saad-datapulse/Audio-transcription/README.md

 ```

 **Why client-side?**
-- **Reduces server load** – No heavy audio processing on the server
+- **Reduces server load** – No heavy audio processing on the server in case we go for scaling in the future.
 - **Lower bandwidth** – Only necessary chunks are uploaded
 - **No FFmpeg dependency** – Works in browser without native binaries
 - **Serverless compatible** – Works with Vercel/edge functions